markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 resolved fallback during sync, but it is only used when their own artwork is unavailable.

+Local interface commands use `[ui.commands.<name>]` for ruleset-themed presentation without pretending to be gameplay actions.
+For example, `ui.spellbook` resolves `[ui.commands.spellbook].icon`, while `ui.actions` resolves `[ui.commands.actions].icon`.
+Their authoritative PNGs use the same `assets/icons/<id>/on/0.png` layout and can be replaced by an artist like any other bundled icon.

 Action particle stages work the same way.
 Explicit `[actions.<id>.fx.<stage>]` data wins; otherwise `[fx.action_fallbacks.<semantic-role>].<stage>` may supply a shared preset.